ManuCutillas/ngx-responsive/README.md

 **BREAKING CHANGE** in bootstrap process

 `RESPONSIVE_DIRECTIVES` provides the following features:
- - Directives detecting states according to standard measures in BOOTSTRAP: lg / md / sm / xs
+ - Directives detecting states according to standard measures in BOOTSTRAP: xl / lg / md / sm / xs
  - Directives that detect three states according to the type of device screens.
  - **NEW:** Multiple combinations of states bootstrap.
  - **NEW:** Custom sizes detector.